-Kleptomania is the inability to resist impulses to steal.
-The things that are stolen are not needed for personal use or their monetary value.
+Kleptomania is an overwhelming urge to steal.
+The things stolen are not needed for personal use or value.
 This is a rare condition.

-The exact cause of kleptomania is not known.
+The cause is unknown.
 Chemical imbalances in the brain may play a role.

 Psychological disorders are sometimes the result of chemical imbalances in the brain.
 The frontal lobe of the brain is thought to provide impulse control.